salihkilicoglu/movie-api/README.md

 # Movie-Api
-Nodejs rest api for movies with mongodb.
+Express website using NodeJS.
+With this app you can have movies connected to directors with authentication and some filtering.

 # Movies